Roadmap

 What does it mean?

-A smooth swapping experience that enables accurate pricing and low slippage for the assets powered by the Chainflip's protocol but also offers all other assets via DEX aggregators.
-Everything you need in one place.
+A smooth swapping experience that enables accurate pricing and low slippage for the assets powered by the Chainflip protocol but also offers all other assets via Aggregators.

 Expand Chain Integrations